 The Caribbean is an arc-shaped group of islands that separates the Gulf of Mexico and the Caribbean Sea from the Atlantic Ocean.
 Historically, politically, culturally, and geographically, the Caribbean region can be divided as follows:

-- Greater Antilles: Cuba, Jamaica, Cayman Islands, Hispaniola (Haiti and Dominican Republic), and Puerto Rico
+- Greater Antilles: Cuba, Jamaica (for a detailed look at health risks in Jamaica, visit Chapter 4, Jamaica), Cayman Islands, Hispaniola (Haiti and Dominican Republic), and Puerto Rico

 - Lesser Antilles: Virgin Islands, Anguilla, Saint Kitts and Nevis, Dominica, Barbuda, Montserrat, Guadeloupe, Martinique, Saint Lucia, Saint Vincent and the Grenadines, Barbados, and Grenada

 - Atlantic Ocean islands: Bermuda, The Bahamas, and the Turks and Caicos Islands

 - South American shelf islands: Trinidad and Tobago, Aruba, Curaçao, and Bonaire